 Definitions can be tricky.6 Not all medical harm is preventable.
 For example, an adverse drug reaction can occur when there was no error in the process of prescribing the drug to a patient.7 Moreover, medical error is a failure in the delivery of medical care, regardless of the outcome.
 Therefore, it includes errors that did and did not result in harm.8

-While medical harm spans all providers — hospitals, doctors, dialysis centers, nursing homes and outpatient surgical centers — most of what we know of this harm is from hospitals.
+While medical harm spans all providers—hospitals, doctors, dialysis centers, nursing homes and outpatient surgical centers—most of what we know of this harm is from hospitals.

-Preventable hospital readmissions — another source of wasteful spending — are in a category that is different from medical harm, but these are often connected to hospital-acquired infections and other types of medical harm.
+Preventable hospital readmissions—another source of wasteful spending—are in a category that is different from medical harm, but these are often connected to hospital-acquired infections and other types of medical harm.

-While known to be large, precise extent of harm not is measured
+While known to be large, precise extent of harm is not measured

-Of grave concern, while known to be a large problem, there has never been an actual count of how many patients are harmed while receiving medical care.
+While known to be a large problem, there has never been an actual count of how many patients are harmed while receiving medical care.
 Public hospital reporting systems and internal peer-review capture only a fraction of patient harm or negligent care.
 The precise number of medical harm events is debated and likely underestimated.
 Death certificates do not include a field to report if a patient died due to reasons related to medical error.9

 Similarly, there are no comprehensive assessments of the costs that medical errors add to our nation's healthcare bill.
 Most studies are limited to the cost of a particular type of event or a particular population.
 However, we do know that the limited resources devoted to prevention — by hospitals, other healthcare providers and governmental agencies at the state and federal levels — are dwarfed by the resources spent to treat the consequences of this mostly preventable problem.
 Beyond finances, the human cost is staggering.